Are you overwhelmed by the vast amount of anti-aging products out there?

 Everywhere you look, you see advertisements for age-defying products that promise to erase the signs of time and make you look younger.
 Chances are good that you’ve probably tried at least one just to realize that you wasted your money.

-One problem with the vast majority of anti-aging products is that, even though they have all the “right” ingredients in them, those ingredients are suspended in substances such as glycerin that are made of molecules too large to penetrate the skin.
+One problem with the vast majority of anti-aging products is that, even though they have all the “right” ingredients in them, those ingredients are suspended in substances such as glycerin that is made of molecules too large to penetrate the skin.
 Also, they’re often full of chemicals such as alcohol that can do more harm than good.
 Why not consider a more natural approach to anti-aging?

 You’ve probably heard the expression, “You are what you eat” and it’s true.
 The battle against aging may best be fought from the inside out, using foods that work to keep your body healthy and young.